apache/spark/docs/structured-streaming-programming-guide.md

     + Right outer join with a streaming Dataset on the left is not supported

-- Any kind of joins between two streaming Datasets are not yet supported.
+- Any kind of joins between two streaming Datasets is not yet supported.

 In addition, there are some Dataset methods that will not work on streaming Datasets.
 They are actions that will immediately run queries and return results, which does not make sense on a streaming Dataset.
 Rather, those functionalities can be done by explicitly starting a streaming query (see the next section regarding that).